jamessimo/RimMap/README.md

 # RimMap
-A webapp that lets you view your Rimworld maps in a web browser
+A webapp that lets you view your Rimworld maps in a web browser!
+Check it out on [itch.io here](http://jamessimo.itch.io/rimmap)

 ## Current Features